MarcACard/javascript-exercises/u8-forEach-map-filter/README.md

 # Array Methods - forEach, Map, & Filter

-Open the index.html file in a browser to observe unit tests run through the Jasmine Testing Framework.
-Solutions for these exercises can be found in the `foreach-map-filter.js` file.
+Exercises within this directory focus on practices coommon array methds forEach, map, and filter.
+Completed exercises/solutions can be found in the [foreach-map-filter.js](foreach-map-filter.js) file.